-There’s a progression of three words that’s often attributed to different famous jazz musicians… but as described in blogs like this one, the progression in learning how to solo is:
+There's a progression of three words that are often attributed to different famous jazz musicians… but as described in blogs like this one, the progression in learning how to solo is:

 - Integrate (sometimes cited as “assimilation,” but I like alliteration)

 From the jazz musician and teacher, Clark Terry, on step 1: